Kamikaze: First unit

 26 May 1945.
 Corporal Yukio Araki, holding a puppy, with four other pilots of the 72nd Shinbu Squadron at Bansei, Kagoshima.
 Araki died the following day, at the age of 17, in a suicide attack on ships near Okinawa.

 Commander Asaichi Tamai asked a group of 23 talented student pilots, all of whom he had trained, to volunteer for the special attack force.
 All of the pilots raised both of their hands, volunteering to join the operation.
 Later, Tamai asked Lieutenant Yukio Seki to command the special attack force.
 Seki is said to have closed his eyes, lowered his head, and thought for ten seconds before saying: "Please do appoint me to the post."
 Seki became the 24th kamikaze pilot to be chosen.
 He later said: "Japan's future is bleak if it is forced to kill one of its best pilots" and "I am not going on this mission for the Emperor or for the Empire ...
 I am going because I was ordered to."

 The names of the four subunits within the Kamikaze Special Attack Force were Unit Shikishima, Unit Yamato, Unit Asahi and Unit Yamazakura.
-These names were taken from a patriotic death poem, Shikishima no Yamato-gokoro wo hito towaba, asahi ni niou yamazakura bana by the Japanese classical scholar, Motoori Norinaga.
+These names were taken from a patriotic death poem by the Japanese classical scholar, Motoori Norinaga.
 The poem reads: